Enter your email to unlock dozens of free infographics!View infographics

 Sign up as a rookie member to receive free guides, kitbags and news from The Performance Room

 About Helen Davis

-Helen Davis is currently an on-line distance learning student studying for an MSc in Sport and Exercise Psychology from Staffordshire University.
-She has been a classroom teacher for many years and always been passionate about sport.
-She is a long time competitive swimmer and is very involved with Cambridge Triathlon club.
+Helen Davis is a Sport Psychology consultant.
+She works with individuals, groups, teams, coaches in a range of different sports from elite athletes to novices.
+She has been a teacher for many years and always been passionate about sport.
+She is a long time competitive swimmer and swims nationally and internationally as a Master.

 The World Ironman Championships in Kona, Hawaii is the biggest stage in world Triathlon, with most athletes racing between 8 to 17 hours.